zeldaret/oot/docs/tutorial/object_decomp.md

 ### Files and folders

-Make:
-- A folder `assets/objects/object_name/` for ZAPD to put the extracted files in (`object_name` being the name of the object),
-- An XML file for the instructions, `assets/xml/objects/object_name.xml`
+Make an XML file for the instructions, `assets/xml/objects/object_name.xml`.

+The ZAPD output will go in the folder `assets/objects/object_name/`: you'll want this folder open later to check the output is correct.

 ### Extracting assets